-Whilst packing for a recent outback trip, I dusted the ash off my camp oven excited at the prospect of damper, curries and pizzas on the fire.
+Whilst I was packing for a recent outback trip, I dusted the ash off my camp oven, excited at the prospect of eating delicious damper, curries and pizzas over the fire.

 Then the shiny, unused appearance of my Jaffle Iron made me take notice, and consider if I should take it on another trip, only for it to return home unused – again.

-Well, the Jaffle Iron made it into the vehicle, and I headed off with an intent to bring it back blackened by coals and covered in ash.
+Well, in the end, the jaffle iron made it into the vehicle, and I headed off with an intent to bring it back blackened by coals and covered in ash.

 Testing it out

-So enlighten me camp chef’s, fast track my Jaffle Iron culinary skills and let me in on your secrets to creating the ultimate jaffle in the comments section below.
+So enlighten me camp chef’s, fast track my jaffle iron culinary skills and let me in on your secrets to creating the ultimate jaffle below.

 About the writer...